SNG Insight: Accessibility on International River Cruises©

 European river cruises travel along the Rhine, Danube and Seine Rivers as well as other major waterways.
 A great deal of effort is made to ensure guests enjoy food and wine of the specific region being traveled.
 International cruises vary in length from a week to three weeks with a select few longer in duration.

-As aforementioned, international river cruise vessels have varying restrictions per respective cruise line.
+As aforementioned, even accessible river cruise vessels have varying restrictions per respective cruise line.
 AmaWaterways does allow mobility scooters onboard; the cruise line prefers foldable scooters and “AMA” must be notified in advance of any arrangement made with a third-party supplier.
 In contrast, Viking Cruise Line does not allow mobility scooters on their international river cruise sailings.
 Viking allows collapsible wheelchairs and canes which must be kept in the individual’s stateroom.
 In similar regulation to Viking, Avalon does not allow mobility scooters, but collapsible wheelchairs are permitted.
 Cruiselines - CroisiEurope and Scenic - do allow mobility scooters, folding is preferred, kept inside a guest’s cabin, but do not allow them to be used on board, only on land.
 For safety precautions, the passengers must be able to embark and disembark the vessel without the assistance of the scooter.
 UNIWORLD will review scootes and wheelchairs on a case-by-case basis and are as flexible as possible.
 UNIWORLD allows walkers, canes and oxygen concentrators.

 Due to certain river cruise vessels not having elevators some appointed with split-level docks and/or thresholds, Special Needs Group cannot strongly emphasize enough the significance of reaching-out to the cruise line prior to booking and contacting the Access Department for the cruise line at the earliest onset of thinking about traveling on, planning an international river cruise if a guest requires the need of renting mobility, oxygen and or/special needs equipment.
 As the American with Disabilities Act is only applicable within the United States, excursion motorcoaches are equipped to European standards and therefore, not Scooter accessible with the majority not furnished with Wheelchair ramps.
 Depending upon the given international port and river cruise vessel, our Operations Department may need to confirm pricing, availability and cruise line approval for the specific request prior to finalizing order.